About Me

 • How can we seamlessly synthesize language and model-based RL based on the understanding of representation learning?

-These are my favorite papers.
-I wish you can gauge the taste of my interests from them:
+These are some of my favorite papers.
+I hope you can gauge the taste of my interests from them:

 Research Interests